Last updated on 2026-03-31

 Program overview

-The Double Degree - Honours Bachelor of Arts - Anthropology & Bachelor of Education - Intermediate/Senior program at Lakehead University is designed for students who wish to combine their passion for anthropology with a career in education.
-This unique program allows students to earn two degrees simultaneously, equipping them with a comprehensive understanding of human cultures and the skills necessary to teach at the Intermediate and Senior levels.
-The program emphasizes both theoretical knowledge and practical application, preparing graduates for diverse career opportunities in education and beyond.
+The Double Degree - Honours Bachelor Of Arts - Anthropology & Bachelor Of Education - Intermediate/Senior program at Lakehead University is designed for students who wish to pursue a career in education while also gaining a comprehensive understanding of anthropology.
+This concurrent program allows students to earn two degrees simultaneously, equipping them with the necessary skills and knowledge to thrive in diverse educational settings.
+The program emphasizes a multidisciplinary approach, integrating theoretical knowledge with practical experiences, ensuring that graduates are well-prepared for the challenges of teaching and learning in today's dynamic environment.

 Featured Experiences